gardener/gardener/docs/api-reference/core.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>IgnoreTaints specifies a list of taint keys to ignore in node templates when considering to scale a node group.</p>
+<p>IgnoreTaints specifies a list of taint keys to ignore in node templates when considering to scale a node group.
+Deprecated: Ignore taints are deprecated as of K8S 1.29 and treated as startup taints</p>
 </td>
 </tr>
 <tr>